Construction Costs in Los Angeles

 How much does it cost to build a house in Los Angeles?

 The cost to build a custom home in Los Angeles varies widely based on site conditions, structural requirements, and finish level.
-Flat-lot custom homes with quality finishes typically start around $700 per square foot, while hillside projects with complex foundations and luxury finishes range from $1,000 to $1,800 per square foot or more.
+Flat-lot custom homes with quality finishes typically start around $750 per square foot, while hillside projects with complex foundations and high-end finishes range from $1,000 to $1,800 per square foot or more.
+Numbers below $750/SF generally reflect commodity-level construction with standard off-the-shelf products rather than custom residential work.
 The most reliable way to develop a budget for a specific project is through pre-construction services with competitive subcontractor pricing.

 What is the cost per square foot for new construction in LA?

 Cost per square foot depends on site complexity, structural systems, and finish selections.
-Planning-level ranges run from approximately $700/SF on a flat lot with custom finishes to $1,800/SF or more for complex hillside projects with luxury specifications.
+Planning-level ranges for custom residential work run from approximately $750/SF on a flat lot with custom finishes to $1,800/SF or more for complex hillside projects with premium specifications.
 These ranges reflect current market conditions as of early 2026 and assume a complete scope of work including site development, structure, MEP, and finishes.

 Why is hillside construction more expensive?